nwg-piotr/nwg-hello/README.md

 ## User avatar

 New in version 0.4.0.
-Turned off in default config.
+Disabled in default config.
+Set `"avatar-show": true` to enable.

 The feature displays user's profile picture from `/var/lib/AccountsService/icons/$USERNAME`, stored by gnome-control-center or some other tool ([Mugshot](https://github.com/bluesabre/mugshot) does the job perfectly well).
-Let me anticipate your question: is it possible to change the image's CSS attributes?
-No, sorry.
-It will always be rounded, and you can only change the image size, border width and border color, see [Configuration](#configuration).
+See [Configuration](#configuration) for related values.

+NOTE: if you use your customized `/etc/nwg-hello/nwg-hello.json` file, remember to copy all `avatar-*` key-value pairs from `/etc/nwg-hello/nwg-hello-default.json`.

 ## Running on Debian and labwc